 Conversely, look for SEO professionals that use tactics that seek to make the user experience better, to organize a site according to World Wide Web Consortium recommendations (i.e., proper use of an

-<h1> tag not using tables for layout), or to use siloing or PageRank sculpting to focus PageRank.
+<h1> tag not using tables for layout), or to use siloing or sculpting to focus PageRank.

-SEO is an important part of ecommerce marketing.
-If your business has grown to the point that you need help making good SEO choices, you should consider either hiring a professional to work for you directly or retaining a firm to act as an advisor.
+SEO is an integral part of ecommerce marketing.
+If your business has grown to the point that you need help making good SEO choices, you should consider hiring a professional to work for you directly or retaining a firm to act as an advisor.

-A good SEO professional will always focus on user experience, since that is what search engines focus on.
+A good SEO professional will always focus on user experience.
 You can expect services like content review; site structure review; web content suggestions, including advice on redirects or error pages, title tags, header tags, and URL rewriting; and keyword research.

-Finally, be sure to check out Greg Laptevsky’s “8 Tips for Choosing an SEO Professional” and Stephan Spencer’s “SEO: Choosing a Vendor” which provide a background for my three principles for selecting a good search engine optimizer.
+Finally, check out Greg Laptevsky’s “8 Tips for Choosing an SEO Professional” and Stephan Spencer’s “SEO: Choosing a Vendor,” which provide a background for my three principles for selecting a good search engine optimizer.

 - “Rewriting the Beginner’s Guide: Part 4 Usage & Targeting” by Rand Fishkin includes a good description of why keywords are important and what can be done to use them effectively versus trying to rely on keyword density measurements.